adibirzu/oci-usage-to-adw-function/README.md

 ```

 ### Create `oci_billing` Database Table
 Next we create our database table which will store the Usage Report data.
 To do this we will use the ADW instance built-in SQL Developer Web client.
 Follow the link to [this tutorial](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sql-developer-web.html#GUID-102845D9-6855-4944-8937-5C688939610F) for guidance on accessing SQL Developer Web as user ADMIN from your Autonomous Data Warehouse.
-Once connected, run the following SQL statement to create the "oci_billing" table:
+Once connected, run the following SQL statement to create the `oci_billing` table:

 ``` sql
 create table oci_billing(usage_report varchar2(150 CHAR), lineItem_referenceNo varchar2(150 CHAR), lineItem_tenantId varchar2(150 CHAR),